-- Ongoing screening by practices of their complete client base is an important part of the internal controls to prevent TF and sanction violations, and may be achieved by: - (a) screening clients and their beneficial owners against current designated persons and UN sanctions lists at the establishment of the relationship; and - (b) as soon as practicable after new terrorist and sanctions designations are made known, or come to the attention of practices, ensuring that these new designations are screened against a practices' client base. - Practices are expected to perform ongoing screening regularly.
+- 650.2.3 Ongoing screening by practices of their complete client base is an important part of the internal controls to prevent TF and sanctions violations, and may be achieved by: - (a) screening clients and their beneficial owners against current designated persons and UN sanctions lists at the establishment of the relationship; and - (b) as soon as practicable after new terrorist and sanctions designations are made known, or come to the attention of practices, ensuring that these new designations are screened against a practices' client base. - 650.2.4 Practices are expected to perform ongoing screening regularly.
 If, for example, a practice has clients (or their beneficial owners) that are from ML/TF high-risk jurisdictions, or who are high-risk PEPs, the practice may need to check for updates of the lists more regularly (e.g., weekly) and to perform screening in relation to any updates.
-In normal circumstances, practices are expected to check for updates of the lists regularly, at least monthly, and, if there are any changes, to perform screening of their client base again. - Where relevant, the screening procedures should extend to the connected parties of the client using an RBA. - 650.2.6 Enhanced checks should be conducted before establishing a business relationship or processing a transaction, where possible, if there are circumstances giving rise to suspicion of TF or sanctions violations. - In order to be able to demonstrate compliance with the provisions of this section, the screening and any results must be documented or recorded electronically. - 650.2.8 If practices suspect that an activity or transaction is terrorist related, they must make an STR to the JFIU.
-Even if there is no evidence of a direct terrorist connection, the activity or transaction must still be reported to the JFIU if it looks suspicious, as it may emerge subsequently that there is a terrorist link.
+In normal circumstances, practices are expected to check for updates of the lists regularly, at least monthly, and, if there are any changes, to perform screening of their client base again. - 650.2.5 Where relevant, the screening procedures should extend to other connected parties of the client (i.e. in addition to beneficial owners) using an RBA. - 650.2.6 Enhanced checks should be conducted before establishing a business relationship or processing a transaction, where possible, if there are circumstances giving rise to suspicion of TF or sanctions violations.

-- The legislation in Hong Kong provides exemptions from civil and criminal liability, which apply to practices when sharing third-party information obtained from their clients for the purpose of preventing and suppressing TF.
+- 650.2.7 In order to be able to demonstrate compliance with the provisions of this section, the screening and any results must be documented or recorded electronically. - 650.2.8 If practices suspect that an activity or transaction is terrorist related, they must make an STR to the JFIU.
+Even if there is no evidence of a direct terrorist connection, the activity or transaction must still be reported to the JFIU if it looks suspicious, as it may emerge subsequently that there is a terrorist link. - 650.2.9 The legislation in Hong Kong provides exemptions from civil and criminal liability, which apply to practices when sharing third-party information obtained from their clients for the purpose of preventing and suppressing TF.
 The sharing of information potentially relating to TF is not restricted by the Personal Data Privacy Ordinance (Cap.
-486). - Where an STR is made pursuant to paragraph 650.2.8, practices must not disclose to another person any information or matters, which are likely to prejudice the investigation, as tipping off is an offence under UNATMO.
+486). - 650.2.10 Where an STR is made pursuant to paragraph 650.2.8, or an internal disclosure is made (see paragraph 640.2.4) staff of practices must not disclose to another person any information or matters, which are likely to prejudice the investigation, as tipping off is an offence under UNATMO.